KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_anisotropy/README.md

 ## Implementation

-While uniform and textured anisotropy are multiplicative, uniform and textured direction defintions are mutual exclusive and the latter overrides the former.
+While uniform and textured anisotropy are multiplied, uniform and textured direction defintions are mutual exclusive and the latter overrides the former.

 ```glsl
 float anisotropy = u_Anisotropy * texture(uv, u_AnisotropySampler).r;